ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- [ ] What makes this design a good design?
+## What makes this design a good design?
+[good-design]: #good-design

+This design re-uses existing Zebra code, and follows typical Zebra and Rust design patterns.

-- [ ] Is this design a good basis for later designs or implementations?
+## Is this design a good basis for later designs or implementations?
+[good-basis]: #good-basis

+The design enables access to recent blocks for contextual validation using a generic iterator function.

+The design includes specific methods for header-only validation.

-- [ ] What other designs have been considered and what is the rationale for not choosing them?
+## What other designs have been considered and what is the rationale for not choosing them?
+[alternate-designs]: #alternate-designs

+A previous version of the RFC did not have the `DifficultyAdjustment` struct and methods.
+That design was easy to misuse, because each function had a complicated argument list.

-- [ ] What is the impact of not doing this?
+## What is the impact of not doing this?
+[no-action]: #no-action

 Zebra could accept invalid, low-difficulty blocks from arbitrary miners.
 That would be a security issue.

 # Prior art
 [prior-art]: #prior-art

 Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

-- [ ] zcashd
+## zcashd
+[zcashd]: #zcashd

+See the reference-level explanation for prior art and deliberate divergences.

-- [ ] Zcash specification
+## Zcash specification
+[zcash-spec]: #zcash-spec

+See the reference-level explanation for prior art and deliberate divergences.

+## Bitcoin
+[bitcoin]: #bitcoin

-- [ ] Bitcoin?
+- [ ] TODO: Bitcoin

-Note that while precedent set by other projects is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that Zebra sometimes intentionally diverges from common Zcash features and designs.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- [ ] What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- [x] What parts of the design do you expect to resolve through the RFC process before this gets merged?
+  - [x] The detailed API for difficulty adjustment checks
 - [ ] What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+  - [ ] Guide-level examples
+  - [ ] Reference-level examples
+  - [ ] Corner case examples
+  - [ ] Testing
 - [ ] What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+  - Monitoring and maintainence.

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Re-using the relevant chain API in other contextual checks
+[relevant-chain-api-reuse]: #relevant-chain-api-reuse

-- [ ] Relevant chain iterator as a general basis for contextual validation
+The relevant chain iterator can be re-used to implement other contextual validation checks.

-- [ ] `difficulty_threshold_is_valid` as a basis for header-only validation
-- [ ] Talk about other future possibilities (if there are any)
+For example, responding to peer requests for block locators, which means implementing relevant chain hash queries as a `StateService` request

+## Header-only difficulty adjustment validation
+[header-only-validation]: #header-only-validation

+Implementing header-only difficulty adjustment validation as a `StateService` request.

 ## Caching difficulty calculations
+[caching-calculations]: #caching-calculations

 Difficulty calculations use `u256` could be a bit expensive, particularly if we get a flood of low-difficulty blocks.
-To reduce the impact of this kind of DoS, we could cache the value returned by `difficulty_threshold_bits` for each block in the non-finalized state, and the finalized tip.
+To reduce the impact of this kind of DoS, we could cache the value returned by `threshold_bits` for each block in the non-finalized state, and for the finalized tip.
+This value could be used to quickly calculate the difficulties for any child blocks of these blocks.

-## Future possibilities template text

-Think about what the natural extension and evolution of your proposal would be and how it would affect Zebra and Zcash as a whole.
-Try to use this section as a tool to more fully consider all possible interactions with the project and cryptocurrency ecosystem in your proposal.
-Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.

-This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.

-If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
-The section merely provides additional information.
+There's no need to persist this cache, or pre-fill it.
+(Minimum-difficulty Testnet blocks don't call `threshold_bits`, and some side-chain blocks will never have a next block.)

+This caching is only worth implementing if these calculations show up in `zebrad` profiles.